- All award types

 A selection committee will review all eligible applications and make award recommendations based on:

-- responses to the application questions; and
+- responses to the scholarship application questions; and

 Unitec recognises that financial support is an important consideration for our ākonga in managing their study goals.
 The scholarship provides both financial support and mentoring opportunities.